 To help learners attain maximum self-sufficiency most economically is the central guiding principle of subject matter or content selection (Scheffler, 1970) as cited by Bilbao et al. (2008).
 Although the economy of learning implies less teaching effort and less use of educational resources, students gain more results.
 They can cope up with the learning outcomes effectively.

-This criterion means that students should be given a chance to experiment, observe, and do field study.
+This criterion means students should be given a chance to experiment, observe, and do field study.
 This system allows them to learn independently.

 With this principle in mind, I suggest that there should be a one-day independent learning activity each week for a high school curriculum or preparatory year.
 However, this should be carefully planned by the teacher.
 When the students return, they should present outputs from the activity.